cyriadam/fhnw-caswapp-website/public/cellife/readme.txt

 usage of scheduler (to synchronise animation and dialog display)

 usage of dialog htmlelement
+extend Error exception

-divers : prevent all input fields from html injection divers : persistence all user settings
+divers : prevent all input fields from html injection divers : persistence all user settings divers : the partyController on server side is generic and can be used to handle different type of games

 issue : data synchronization issue in a client-server architecture : the 'update devil loop'
     cause : the client is desynchronized with the server when it sent several updates before receiving the acknowledge.